 Evenly distribute the topping among the jars.

 Close the jars "fingertip tight" like you would if you were canning/preserving.
-If the lids are too loose, water will get in the jars; and If the lids are too tight, the jars could explode so here's an easy way to know what "fingertip tight" is - place screw band on the jar and turn just until you feel resistance, then turn the band one-quarter turn more.
+If the lids are too loose, water will get in the jars; and if the lids are too tight, the jars could explode so here's an easy way to know what "fingertip tight" is - place screw band on the jar and turn just until you feel resistance, then turn the band one-quarter turn more.

 Place the jars in a heat-safe container large enough to hold all the jars and a sous vide circulator, and yes it's okay to stack the jars (I used an 8-quart stockpot in the photo above).
 Also, place the cooking vessel on a heat-proof surface away from children or pets.
 Add water to cover the jars, making sure the water level falls between the minimum and maximum levels indicated on your sous vide circulator.

 Bathe the cheesecakes at 165F for 90 minutes.
-I've seen a few recipes that call for cooking to 175F, but I think the texture is a bit softer and more pleasing if you cook them to 165F.
+I've seen a few recipes that call for cooking to 175F, but I think the finished texture is a bit softer and more pleasing if you cook them to 165F.

 I wrote a short post about the JarKey a number of years ago - here's a link if you're interested in seeing it.